andrei-akopian/Image-to-ANSI-Converter/README.md

 ## Usage

 ### Setup
-I haven't made any advanced setup, so you will have to download a zip of the repo from the [releases](https://github.com/andrei-akopian/Image-to-ANSI-Converter/releases) (because everything is currently probably broken) , extract it wherever you want and `cd` into the extracted folder.
+I haven't made any advanced setup, so you will have to download/clone a zip of the repo from the [releases](https://github.com/andrei-akopian/Image-to-ANSI-Converter/releases) (dev branch is probably broken), extract it wherever you want and `cd` into the extracted folder.
 Prepare the image you want to convert, I recomend placing it into the same folder, but using a filepath to some different location is also supported.

 ### Use
-Run the `main.py` file with the cli arguments arguments
+Run the `main.py` file with the cli arguments.

 Type `python3 main.py -h` into the commandline to display the help message.

+Note: there is also a more advanced option to pass arguments via a .yaml file (it has more options).

 **Here is a summery of the commandline arguments:**

 **Basic**

-`-f --filename` is the filepath to your image, the default image name is image.png.
+`-f --image_filename` is the filepath to your image, the default image name is image.png.

-`-s --sampleSize` Size of the samples, default is 16x16 (the output will be 16x smaller) enter as XxY or just X eg. 12x15 or just 12
+`-s --sample_size` Size of the samples, default is 16x16 (the output will be 16x smaller) enter as XxY or just X eg. 12x15 or just 12

-`-os --outputSize` Instead of messing with sampleSizes you can specify the size of the output image directly (in characters.)
+`-os --output_size` Instead of messing with sample_sizes you can specify the size of the output image directly (in characters.)
 Same as sample size: WxH eg. 40x50 (40 wide, 50 tall)

 **Save to a file**

-`-o --output` specify output file it can be then displayed with `cat output.txt` with all the colors
+`-o --output_filename` specify output file it can be then displayed with `cat output.txt` with all the colors

 `--hide` will prevent the program from printing into the commandline, if you use `--hide` then also use `-o` to save the output